+e.
 Be able to identify the effect of the exclusions: Earth Movement and Flood (including the coverage provided for ensuing losses).

-Be able to identify the insured's duties after a loss (Section I Conditions). - iii) Given an example, be able to recognize the applicability of the Ordinance or Law exclusion and its relationship to California requirements; and, - Be able to identify:
+f.
+Be able to identify the insured's duties after a loss (Section I Conditions). g.
+Given an example, be able to recognize the applicability of the Ordinance or Law exclusion and its relationship to California requirements, i.e. know that the ordinance or law exclusion excludes the additional cost necessary to make a restroom American Disability Act (ADA) compliant; and, h.
+Be able to identify:

-the requirements and definitions of the California Residential Property Insurance Disclosure statement, Sections 10101 and 10102 of the CIC; that the form contains only a general description of coverages and is NOT part of the residential policy; and, replacement cost and building code upgrade options.
+i. the requirements and definitions of the California Residential Property Insurance Disclosure statement, Sections 10101 and 10102 of the CIC;

+ii that the form contains only a general description of coverages and is NOT part of the residential policy; and, iii replacement cost and building code upgrade options.